Linda Lampenius: Pop and rock music

-Known as a classical violinist, Brava was asked to appear on a Finnish television talk show and play a pop version of Johann Sebastian Bach's Toccata and Fugue in fall 1996.
-Brava agreed and was offered a recording contract for pop music with a Finnish record label soon after.
+Known as a classical violinist, Lampenius was asked to appear on a Finnish television talk show and play a pop version of Johann Sebastian Bach's Toccata and Fugue in fall 1996.
+Lampenius agreed and was offered a recording contract for pop music with a Finnish record label soon after.

-Brava's debut album, Linda Lampenius, was released only in Finland, but immediately got international attention as well.
-After seeing a television profile made of her on British TV and tracking down her musical pedigree, Sir Andrew Lloyd Webber invited Brava to take the violin lead in his exclusive rock symphony with Jim Steinman, Metal Philharmonic, that was showcased at the 23rd Sydmonton Festival in Hampshire.
-The collaboration between Brava and Lloyd Webber meant a significant media exposure for her, including the cover story of The Sunday Times Culture supplement.
-Thereafter, Brava became known as the Bach Babe in the United Kingdom tabloids.
+Lampenius's debut album, Linda Lampenius, was released only in Finland, but immediately got international attention as well.
+After seeing a television profile made of her on British TV and tracking down her musical pedigree, Sir Andrew Lloyd Webber invited Lampenius to take the violin lead in his exclusive rock symphony with Jim Steinman, Metal Philharmonic, that was showcased at the 23rd Sydmonton Festival in Hampshire.
+The collaboration between Lampenius and Lloyd Webber meant a significant media exposure for her, including the cover story of The Sunday Times Culture supplement.
+Thereafter, Lampenius became known as the Bach Babe in the United Kingdom tabloids.

-Brava made some pop rock appearances around Europe and the US, including televised performances at the Royal Albert Hall in London and the Playboy Mansion in Los Angeles.
-While living in England, Brava studied, played, and recorded pop rock music with Dave Gregory (the lead guitarist for XTC), Chris Blackwell (drummer for Robert Plant), and Charlie Jones (bass player for Robert Plant and Jimmy Page), under the guidance of Craig Leon (producer for The Ramones and Blondie), in addition to having her own pop rock band Violators.
+Lampenius made some pop rock appearances around Europe and the US, including televised performances at the Royal Albert Hall in London and the Playboy Mansion in Los Angeles.
+While living in England, Lampenius studied, played, and recorded pop rock music with Dave Gregory (the lead guitarist for XTC), Chris Blackwell (drummer for Robert Plant), and Charlie Jones (bass player for Robert Plant and Jimmy Page), under the guidance of Craig Leon (producer for The Ramones and Blondie), in addition to having her own pop rock band Violators.
 She also worked with Ofra Haza, with whom she recorded at Abbey Road Studios.
 Their song "Tarab" is the last recording of Haza, who died soon after.